kdub8/CS4800-HW4-Creational-Patterns/README.md

 Description
 You will create a pizza chain, Pizza Hut, where pizzas can be created with various toppings.
 To simplify the creation process, the builder design pattern will be used to allow users to clearly understand the selected toppings.

-- Toppings
+-Toppings
-Pepperoni
+-Pepperoni
-Sausage
+-Sausage
-Mushrooms
+-Mushrooms
-Bacon
+-Bacon
-Onions
+-Onions
-Extra Cheese
+-Extra Cheese
-Peppers
+-Peppers
-Chicken
+-Chicken
-Olives
+-Olives
-Spinach
+-Spinach
-Tomato and Basil
+-Tomato and Basil
-Beef
+-Beef
-Ham
+-Ham
-Pesto
+-Pesto
-Spicy Pork
+-Spicy Pork
-Ham and Pineapple
+-Ham and Pineapple

-Pizza Sizes
+Pizza Sizes:
-Small
+-Small
-Medium
+-Medium
-Large
+-Large

-Requirements
+Requirements:
 The size of the pizza is required and must be set.
 The eat() method should print out the pizza chain, size, and all toppings specific to that pizza.
 Tasks